 My husband and I prayed about how the Lord wanted us to teach our children.
 When a friend introduced us to the Principle Approach, we had confirmation that this is how He was directing us.
 Our heart’s desire is to teach our children Bible Principles- and with the Principle Approach, they learn Bible Principles in every subject and life areas in general.
 Naturally, those are pros to using this method of teaching and learning.

 Even more so, during all the years we have taught/learned with this method, we see fruit within our children (and ourselves) as we learn together Biblical Truths.
 So, we have kept with this Classical (Hebraic) Biblical form of education because it is a treasure that draws us closer to Him and His ways.
 In addition, I can teach many subjects to several of our children at one time because the Bible Principles are overarching.

-As far as what some may consider to be cons go, the main challenges are that an actual curriculum is written for K-3rd and beyond that are overviews which direct parents with what to teach over the course of the year for 4th-12th.
-This can be intimidating and time consuming for people if they don’t have anyone available to help them see how to do it- how to put together lesson plans.
+As far as what some may consider being cons go, the main challenges are that an actual curriculum is written for K-3rd and beyond that are overviews which direct parents with what to teach over the course of the year for 4th-12th.
+This can be intimidating and time-consuming for people if they don’t have anyone available to help them see how to do it- how to put together lesson plans.
 That’s one of the main reasons my blog, Principled Academy, exists: to help show people how to use this method.”

 There you have it, the pros and cons of classical homeschooling according to a few experienced homeschool moms.
 Will you be adopting this method for your homeschool this year?